chalk/chalk/readme.md

 ### chalk.enabled

 Color support is automatically detected, as is the level (see `chalk.level`).
 However, if you'd like to simply enable/disable Chalk, you can do so via the `.enabled` property.
+When `chalk.enabled` is `true`, `chalk.level` must *also* be greater than `0` for colored output to be produced.

 Chalk is enabled by default unless explicitly disabled via the constructor or `chalk.level` is `0`.